 If you believe you have been retaliated against and would like to file a complaint or seek further information you can contact the Department at:

-You can also file a wage and hour claim:
+You can also file a wage and hour complaint: